 5. Create space for upward feedback.

-Upward feedback is a key component of a healthy, productive workplace culture.
+Upward feedback is a key component of increased retention and a characteristic of a healthy, productive workplace culture.
 In our experiences working with diverse talent, we have observed that lack of feedback from direct reports generally stems from a sense of intimidation.
 Direct reports may place a high premium on the role of leadership and may not feel empowered to give upward feedback to the person who holds a more senior title.
 In fact, there have been instances where we have each negatively impacted a young employee’s ability to share feedback and were unaware.
 After those experiences, thanks to honest feedback, we realized that we had to be more intentional about creating the conditions for constructive criticism.
 Otherwise, we would be allowing the problems arising from our management style to snowball.

 To mitigate this “snowball effect” on your own teams, be open to receiving feedback.
 Encourage it through different channels, both open and anonymous.
 Resist the urge to be defensive.
 This enables a 360-degree feedback culture that empowers talent at all levels to receive and provide feedback to their colleagues.
 When information can be easily exchanged without the fear of retaliation, learning takes place.
 To that end, when an insensitive statement, comment or action has been made, acknowledge the impact of harm done as opposed to defending the intent of the action.
 Listen to your team and have the confidence to model owning your mistakes.

 Improving your culture around feedback is a two-way process that requires much iteration.
 But when facilitated properly, it has the potential to drive an inclusive workplace.
-The work is not simple, but Grads of Life experts can equip you and your organization with the tools, strategies and mindsets to achieve success.
+The work is not simple, but Grads of Life diversity consultants can equip you and your organization with the tools, strategies and mindsets to achieve success.